kiwihodl/Seed-E/README.md

 - **Platform Neutrality:** The default provider list is randomized on every load.
 We do not play favorites.
 There is no "top spot" to pay for.
 - **User Sovereignty:** The user is in control.
 They filter the list based on objective, verifiable data (cost, key type, provider age) and make their own informed choice.
 - **Minimalist Trust:** We verify the provider's key control upfront.
 After that, the trust relationship is between the client and the provider, where it belongs.
+- **Robust Lifecycle Management:** The platform includes automated warnings and clear processes for handling overdue subscription payments, ensuring fairness for both clients and providers.

 ---